Patrick Hughes (artist): Art

 The picture surface of Vanishing Venice (above) is three-dimensional, made of two pyramids with their tops cut off protruding towards the viewer: the bases of the pyramids are farthest away (flat against the wall), while the flat tops (shown as the two lighter rectangles in the diagram, right) are those parts which are physically nearest to the viewer but which appear, in the picture, to be in the distance at the end of the buildings.

 Hughes' reverspective is the subject of papers on the psychology of perception, by Nicholas Wade and Thomas Papathomas of Rutgers University's Laboratory of Vision Research.

+More recently, Hughes has been working on a new kind of perspective he calls solid hollows where the reverspective object stands alone without a frame.

 Writing

 Hughes has written four books investigating themes that parallel his art.
 His latest is Paradoxymoron: Foolish Wisdom in Words and Pictures, published in 2011.
 His other books are Vicious Circles and Infinity: A Panoply of Paradoxes (with artist George Brecht); Upon the Pun: Dual Meaning in Words and Pictures, with Paul Hammond (London, W.H.
 Allen, 1978); and More on Oxymoron (Jonathan Cape, Ltd. 1984) which investigates both verbal and visual oxymoron.
 He has written for The Observer, The Guardian and ICA Magazine, among others, on art, artists and interesting lives.
 A collection of his writings, Left to Write, was published by Momentum in 2008.
 The third edition of John Slyce's Patrick Hughes: Perverspective was published in 2011, with a new afterword by Murray McDonald.
 Most recently, A New Perspective, a 240-page monograph with essays by Professor Dawn Adès, Professor Martin Kemp, Murray McDonald and Dr Thomas Papathomas, was published by Flowers Gallery in November 2014, followed by A Newer Perspective, in 2017.